A council has voted to support a motion calling for a referendum on Britain’s membership of the European Union.

 Proposed by Coun Mark Smith (Con), the motion called for the council to support a referendum on European Union membership.

-It stated: “It is now time for this country and the residents of Lincolnshire to be given the opportunity through a national referendum to let their views on Europe be known to our political leaders.
+Coun Smith said: “It is now time for this country and the residents of Lincolnshire to be given the opportunity through a national referendum to let their views on Europe be known to our political leaders.

 “The council therefore resolves to wholeheartedly endorse and agree to fully support the call for the holding of a national referendum on our continued membership of the European Union.